-In 2008 I posted work in progress for this short film: ANNABEL LEE (reel) I have several personal projects in the works, but this is the one that's farthest along.
+In 2006 I started work on this short film.
+I have several personal projects in the works, but this is the one that's farthest along.
 It's a companion piece to THE POE GALLERY.

 This is a very short film, comprised of 18 shots.
 Here are some layouts for the short.
 I started working on them in the summer.
 Now they are ready to be taken to final color and compositing.
 Everything in red tones is an area or layer that will animate or have an applied effect.